johan974/angular-grid-cell-status/README.md

 * DONE: v1 - canvas-grid -- all grids are computed and have the same size
 * DONE: v2 - upgrade from Angular 7 to 10
 * DONE: v3 - canvas-variable-grid -- size of grids is determined by the input data
-* DOING: v4 - map grids above openlayers map
+* DONE: v4 - map polygons above openlayers map
+* DONE: OSM with R
+* DONE: RD projection - with RD coordinates
 * TODO: v5 - working with GeoJson input

 ## Openlayers install